brockpat/Beating-the-SP500/README.md

 Reason:

 > Transaction costs enter as a quadratic penalty on active trades.
 This shrinks forecast-induced reallocations, prevents aggressive rebalancing, and reduces turnover.
 > By penalising noisy trades, transaction costs filter out spurious forecast variation and extract the small but persistent signal in ML return predictions.

-> In short, transaction costs act as an economically grounded layer of regularisation on the portfolio construction.
+In short, I use transaction costs as an economically grounded layer of regularisation on the portfolio construction.

 ---